GoDaddy Website Builder Review - Is GoDaddy Good?

 GoDaddy Free Plan - $0/Month

-Yes, the GoDaddy website builder Free plan is an option, but don’t get too excited and plan out your “free forever” website.
+Yes, there’s a GoDaddy Free plan as an option, but don’t get too excited and bank on your “free forever” website.
 Why?
 This plan comes with two big downsides.

 Essentially, the Free plan includes all of the features of the Basic plan with these restrictions:

-- No Custom Domain: Even though you can create a site and publish it using this plan, you can’t connect that site to your custom domain — a domain name you own.
+- No Custom Domain: Even though you can create a site and publish it, you can’t connect that site to any custom domain name you own.
 This means your site’s address won’t appear as “supercoolsite.com.”
 It will instead appear as ”supercoolsite.godaddysites.com.”

 - Required GoDaddy Branding: As long as your site uses the free version of GoDaddy’s website builder, it must feature GoDaddy branding.
 We can’t think of any use cases in which this doesn’t negatively impact a site’s sense of professionalism.